Eccenux/MyPokedex/README.md

 License [CC-BY](http://creativecommons.org/licenses/by/3.0/).

-Libraries copyright and license information is avaiable in the JS and CSS files.
+Libraries copyright and license information is available in the JS and CSS files.

-Note!
-Pokemon images are owned by the Niantic and The Pokemon Company.
-They are used here under the fair use rules.
+**Note!** Pokemon images are owned by the Niantic and The Pokemon Company.
+They are used here under the *fair use* rules.
 This application is non-profit and purely informational.

-Also note that this application is not associated with the Niantic or The Pokemon Company.
+Also note that this application **is not** associated with the Niantic or The Pokemon Company.